boson-project/functions/FAQ.md

 ## What does a Boson Function look like?

 Boson Functions are simply that - functions.
 They are written in either Go, Node.js or Java/Quarkus.
-The Boson `faas` CLI can create a Boson Function project using a [template](https://github.com/boson-project/faas/tree/develop/templates) which provides the overall structure for your function.
+The Boson `func` CLI can create a Boson Function project using a [template](https://github.com/boson-project/faas/tree/develop/templates) which provides the overall structure for your function.
 Here is a simple example